A young man stands in stairwell holding paper coffee cup and scans his mobile phone.

 Alternatives to unsecured credit cards

 Although unsecured cards are the most common form of credit cards, not everyone can qualify for this type of card.
-If you have limited credit history or are rebuilding your credit, you might want to consider a secured credit card.
-A secured credit card may give you the ability to borrow only a small amount of money, for which you pay a security deposit up front that typically equals your credit limit.
+If you have limited credit history or are rebuilding credit, you might want to consider a secured credit card.
+A secured credit card may give you the ability to borrow only a small amount of money, for which you pay a security deposit up front that typically equals your credit line.

 Did you know?